jacebenson/cedar/docs/docs/cli-commands.md

 > ...
 > ```

 Since `yarn cedar prisma` is just an entry point into all the database commands that the Prisma CLI has to offer, we won't try to provide an exhaustive reference of everything you can do with it here.
-Instead what we'll do is focus on some of the most common commands; those that you'll be running on a regular basis, and how they fit into Redwood's workflows.
+Instead what we'll do is focus on some of the most common commands; those that you'll be running on a regular basis, and how they fit into Cedar's workflows.

 For the complete list of commands, see the [Prisma CLI Reference](https://www.prisma.io/docs/reference/api-reference/command-reference).
 It's the authority.